-Any combination equivalent to experience and education that could likely provide the required knowledge and abilities would be qualifying.
-A typical way to obtain the knowledge and abilities are:
+Any combination of experience and education equivalent to that which would likely provide the required knowledge and abilities would be qualifying.
+A typical way to obtain the knowledge, skills and abilities would be:

-The examination process will result in a ranked eligible register of candidates for hiring consideration by the department derived from any of the exam processes mentioned above.
+The examination process will result in a ranked eligible register of candidates for hiring consideration by the department.
 Actual hire depends on success in the departmental selection process.

 Candidates under final consideration for employment with the City should expect to undergo an employment background/reference check that may include, but is not limited to: employment history, confirmation of educational credentials and degrees, licenses including driver's license, registrations, certificates, and other credentials as part of the appointment process.
 Some positions, depending on the nature of the work, also require a credit check and a review of Summary Criminal History obtained from the State Department of Justice through Live Scan Fingerprinting.
 Applicants will be notified electronically via Government Jobs as to their status in the selection process.
 It is the responsibility of the applicant to ensure they can receive email notice from Neogov/Government Jobs and the City of Hayward.

 Candidates are encouraged to apply online at www.hayward-ca.gov under the Current Vacancies tab or at www.GovernmentJobs.com.
-Paper applications can be obtained by visiting the Human Resources Department at Hayward City Hall located at 777 B Street, Hayward, CA 94541.
+Paper applications can be obtained by contacting Human Resources at email@example.com.
 Office hours are Monday through Friday, 8 a.m. to 5 p.m.

 Apply prior to the closing time of the job announcement and allow at least one (1) hour to submit your application if you are a new user to the system.
 Our on-line application system is provided by Government Jobs.
 If you have problems while applying online, please contact the Government Jobs Help Desk at (855) 524-5627.